nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### **Target user profile**

 * has a need to manage a significant number of contacts
-* frustrated in the struggle to find suitable meetup venues and timings
+* frustrated in the struggle to find suitable meet up venues and timings
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions